 This is where climate legislation comes in.

 A strong climate law enables a state to work towards systemic solutions to slashing the emissions that cause climate change – and ensure the benefits of climate action reach everyone.
-Changes we cannot make as individuals – like capping pollution from power plants, mandating a certain amount of a utility’s energy be from clean sources, ensuring energy efficiency benefits for low-income residents – can best be done through state law.
+Changes we cannot make as individuals – like capping pollution from power plants, mandating a certain amount of a utility’s energy is from clean sources, ensuring energy efficiency benefits for low-income residents – can best be done through state law.
 In this way, they are far more effective than any individual action could hope to be.

 Here in New England, only Massachusetts, Connecticut, and Maine have binding laws that set enforceable limits on the emissions that cause climate change – the same emissions scientists say must drop to net zero before 2050 to avoid the worst effects of climate catastrophe.